aaltonewmedia/physcomp.newmedia.dog/content/2025/oskars-vito/week-3-final-project-proposal/index.md

 # Idea:

 I think that I want to create a electro-mechanic instrument using a combo of motors, resonant chambers as well as re-used items such as bottles and other things I can get my hands on.

+## Functionality:

+* I want to control motors to create either rhythmic or melodic sounds
+* Ability to control the instrument with a midi keyboard
+* Being able to send midi info to the instrument to play premade compositions